 Examples of this include:

-If one of your employees causes wilful or deliberate damage to your company property then this can lead to immediate dismissal.
+If one of your employees causes wilful or deliberate damage to your company property then this can lead to summary dismissal.
 The damage may not have been physically caused by the employee, but could be as a result of gross negligence.

 Company property is anything from your company equipment, personal devices and the company premises.